Enter Hostgator Coupon Code: z505gator25

 The endosymbiotic relationship of mitochondria with their host cells was popularized by Lynn Margulis.

 The endosymbiotic hypothesis suggests that mitochondria descended from bacteria that somehow survived endocytosis by another cell, and became incorporated into the cytoplasm.
 The ability of these bacteria to conduct respiration in host cells that had relied on glycolysis and fermentation would have provided a considerable evolutionary advantage.
 In a similar manner, host cells with symbiotic bacteria capable of photosynthesis would also have had an advantage.
 The incorporation of symbiotes would have increased the number of environments in which the cells could survive.
 This symbiotic relationship probably developed 1.7 -2 billion years ago.

 A few groups of unicellular eukaryotes lack mitochondria: the microsporidians, metamonads, and archamoebae.

-These groups appear as the most primitive eukaryotes on phylogenetic trees constructed using rRNA information, which once suggested that they appeared before the origin of mitochondria.
-However, this is now known to be an artifact of long-branch attraction—they are derived groups and retain genes or organelles derived from mitochondria (e.g., mitosomes and hydrogenosomes).
+These groups appear as the most primitive eukaryotes on phylogenetic trees constructed using rRNA information, suggesting that they appeared before the origin of mitochondria.
+However, this is now known to be an artifact of long-branch attraction - they are derived groups and retain genes or organelles derived from mitochondria (e.g., mitosomes and hydrogenosomes).